Global route / North America

 Florida's typical afternoon cumulus builds over the peninsula; the Appalachians to the east are usually clearer in the morning.
 Florida Keys are often visible below cloud.

-What is the best side of plane for Chicago to Miami?
+What is the best side for Chicago to Miami?